open-amt-cloud-toolkit/mps/docs/Docker/dockerLocal.md

 ![Image of RPS Build Completion](../assets/images/RPSBuild.png)

 ### Set the Environment Variables
 3\.
-After building the new MPS and RPS images, navigate to mps\scripts\docker-compose folder and copy the .env.template file to .env.
+After building the new MPS and RPS images, navigate to the mps\scripts\docker-compose folder and copy the .env.template file to .env.

 ```
 cd ..